redhat-cop/tool-integrations/resource-dispatcher/README.md

 ### <a name="hdiw"></a>How Does It Work?

-It takes a single configuration file containing:
+It takes a single configuration file (which is watched and live-reloaded) containing:

 * A number of tasks
 * A list of repositories that those tasks depend on
 * A set of triggers defining when those tasks should be run

 Here is simple workflow demonstrating all of these things: